input-output-hk/plutus-community/docs/Plutus/Lectures/Cohort_03/Lecture_10.md

 Certifying DCert
 ```

-If you recall, the script context that our Plutus scripts always receive as one of the arguments contains a field of typescript purpose.
+If you recall, the script context that our Plutus scripts always receive as one of the arguments contains a field of type 'ScriptPurpose'.
 During this lecture so far, we have only looked at the first two purposes.
-The one arguably most important is Spending TxOutRef.
+The one arguably most important is 'Spending TxOutRef'.

 ```
 data TxOutRef